disclose-framework/disclose-mcp-server/README.md

 # Disclose MCP Server

-An MCP server for querying merchant disclosure signals published via the [Disclose Framework](https://discloseframework.dev).
+An MCP server for querying merchant disclosure signals published via [Disclose](https://discloseprotocol.dev).

 ## What it does